feijaouk/antoniocloud.com/docs/_pages/training.md

 Course description from the website:

 >
-> This course is for individuals who seek an overall understanding of the Amazon Web Services (AWS) Cloud, independent of specific technical roles.
+> "This course is for individuals who seek an overall understanding of the Amazon Web Services (AWS) Cloud, independent of specific technical roles.
 >
 > You will learn about AWS Cloud concepts, AWS services, security, architecture, pricing, and support to build your AWS Cloud knowledge.
 >
-> This course also helps you prepare for the AWS Certified Cloud Practitioner exam.
+> This course also helps you prepare for the AWS Certified Cloud Practitioner exam."
 >

 ---